utsaslab/squirrelfs/artifact_evaluation.md

 **All of the following commands should be run from within the `evaluation/` directory.**

 All experiments use default arguments for iterations, thread count, and/or other experiment-specific parameters that work on the provided machine.
 Unless otherwise noted, the default values are the same ones we used in the paper.
-If you are running experiments on a different machine, please see the [Modifying experiments](#modifying-experiments) for info on changing these values.
+If you are running experiments on a different machine, please see the [Modifying experiments](#modifying-experiments) section for info on changing these values.

 ### Setup